julien-amar/hacking-journey/0x07 - Anti-Debugging/README.md

 ## Runtime technique

-Attached debugger could be checked at run time, using `ptrace` syscall:
+Debugger detection could also be checked at run time, using `ptrace` syscall:

 ```c
 if (ptrace(PTRACE_TRACEME, 0, 0, 0) == -1){